FRC4601/2022RobotCode/README.md

 - Test working 2 motors in tandem
 - Test shooter are toggle code
 - Test values for SetPosition() function on m_alternateEncoder
-- Write arcade drive code with slider power
+- Finish arcade drive code with slider power